Home ยป Mains ยป Stuffed Pepper Skillet

 1. Recipe serves 4-6, depending on the size of your appetite.

 2. Make it vegan/vegetarian: skip the meat, add another can of beans and use vegetable broth.
-Omit parmesan garnish, if necessary.
+Omit the cheese topping or use a vegan shredded cheese.

 Nutrition Estimate